tracespace/gerber-to-svg/packages/gerber-to-svg/API.md

 ### defs

-The interior (innerText) of the `defs` node of the SVG.
+An array of the interior elements of the `defs` node of the SVG.
 This is where pad shapes and clear layers will be defined.

 ### layer

-The interior of the top-level `g` node of the SVG.
+An array of the interior elements of the top-level `g` node of the SVG.
 This is where regions, strokes, and flashes of dark layers will be.
 If there are clear layers, there may be nested `g` nodes with `mask` attributes inside `layer`.
-If no image was produces, this property will be falsey.
+If no image was produces, this array will be empty.

 ### viewBox